AlexwardSHU/SAaD-Assessment/Architectural Decision Record.md

 ## Decision Outcome

 I have chosen to utilise a Layered architecture for the CMS proof of concept because it is going to be much easier to find and fix bugs within the system than using a monolithic architecture due to each component of the system being seperated into its own layer.
 The layered architecture is also going to work better than the onion architecture due to the scale of the project, as it is only a proof of concept the layered architecture will be faster to implement and the simpler nature of a layered architecture is beneficial for a proof of concept.
+It works well for the CMS POC as i can seperate each component of the CMS into layers, such as the login and complaint logging, making it easy to see how it flows through each layer before being saved to the database.

 ### Consequences